SVG: Web browsers

-Mobile support
+Mobile devices

-SVG Tiny (SVGT) 1.1 and 1.2 are mobile profiles for SVG.
-SVGT 1.2 includes some features not found in SVG 1.1, including non-scaling strokes, which are supported by some SVG 1.1 implementations, such as Opera, Firefox and WebKit.
-As shared code bases between desktop and mobile browsers increased, the use of SVG 1.1 over SVGT 1.2 also increased.

 Support for SVG may be limited to SVGT on older or more limited smart phones or may be primarily limited by their respective operating system.
 Adobe Flash Lite has optionally supported SVG Tiny since version 1.1.
 At the SVG Open 2005 conference, Sun demonstrated a mobile implementation of SVG Tiny 1.1 for the Connected Limited Device Configuration (CLDC) platform.

 Mobiles that use Opera Mobile, as well as the iPhone's built in browser, also include SVG support.
 However, even though it used the WebKit engine, the Android built-in browser did not support SVG prior to v3.0 (Honeycomb).
 Prior to v3.0, Firefox Mobile 4.0b2 (beta) for Android was the first browser running under Android to support SVG by default.

 The level of SVG Tiny support available varies from mobile to mobile, depending on the SVG engine installed.
 Many newer mobile products support additional features beyond SVG Tiny 1.1, like gradient and opacity; this is sometimes referred to as "SVGT 1.1+", though there is no such standard.

 RIM's BlackBerry has built-in support for SVG Tiny 1.1 since version 5.0.
 Support continues for WebKit-based BlackBerry Torch browser in OS 6 and 7.

 Nokia's S60 platform has built-in support for SVG.
 For example, icons are generally rendered using the platform's SVG engine.
 Nokia has also led the JSR 226: Scalable 2D Vector Graphics API expert group that defines Java ME API for SVG presentation and manipulation.
 This API has been implemented in S60 Platform 3rd Edition Feature Pack 1 and onward.
 Some Series 40 phones also support SVG (such as Nokia 6280).

 Most Sony Ericsson phones beginning with K700 (by release date) support SVG Tiny 1.1.
 Phones beginning with K750 also support such features as opacity and gradients.
 Phones with Sony Ericsson Java Platform-8 have support for JSR 226.

 Windows Phone has supported SVG since version 7.5.

 SVG is also supported on various mobile devices from Motorola, Samsung, LG, and Siemens mobile/BenQ-Siemens. eSVG, an SVG rendering library mainly written for embedded devices, is available on some mobile platforms.